farhanskh2709-create/spider-bot-project/logbook.md

 **What I learned from this failure:** Debugging is not linear.
 Sometimes you try everything and still don't know the answer.
 That's okay.
 You keep going.

 ---
+## Error 5: The Soldering Disaster

+**What happened:** I needed to solder connections for the stepdown module and power supply.
+I had never soldered before.

+I bought a 60W soldering iron because it was cheap.
+BIG MISTAKE.

+I tried soldering the wires to the stepdown module.
+The iron was too hot.
+I burned the module.
+Completely destroyed it.
+Smoke came out.
+Had to throw it away.

+**What I learned the hard way:** 60W is too powerful for small electronics work.
+It heats up too fast and transfers too much heat.
+It will burn components before you even realize what happened.

+**How I fixed it:** I bought a 30W soldering iron instead.
+Much better for small work.

+I also bought flux and watched tutorials on how to use it properly.
+Learned that flux helps the solder flow and stick to the right places.
+Without flux, solder just balls up and falls off.

+**What I learned:**
+- Use the right tool for the job.
+30W iron for electronics, not 60W.
+- Flux is not optional.
+It makes soldering actually work.
+- Practice on old wires before soldering your actual project.
+- Soldering is a skill.
+You have to learn it like anything else.

+**Aftermath:** The second step-down module is soldered correctly.
+No burns.
+Clean joints.
+Works perfectly.

 ## Summary of What I Learned